 Patrick Page Appears For The Broadway Heads

-Patrick Page plays Pike Phillips, who is buying up a lot of Usnavi's Washington Heights neighborhood.
+Patrick Page plays Pike Phillips, who is buying up a lot of Usnavi's Washington Heights neighbourhood.
 While Page's name might not ring a bell for everyone, Broadway fans go crazy for the prolific actor who originated the roles of Norman Osborn/The Green Goblin in Spider-Man: Turn Off the Dark, The Grinch in Dr. Seuss' How the Grinch Stole Christmas!
 The Musical and Hades in Hadestown.
 Yeah, he's kind of a big deal.

 The Meaning Of Those Lottery Numbers

 The winning numbers are: 5-7-16-26-33, and each one has a special meaning for Chu.
 As he told Vulture: “Five is the month of my wife’s birth; 7-16 is my daughter’s birthday; 7-26 is my anniversary and also the day my son was due.
-Thirty-three is my favorite number."
+Thirty-three is my favourite number."

 Unfortunately, he soon learned his anniversary is actually the 27th, which was also the day his son was due.
 "However," Chu said, "just a few weeks later, my baby was born on the 26th, so he had my back.”
 His son also has a pretty special name: Jonathan Heights Chu.